whs92/docker-archiver-appliance/README.md

 # Docker-Compose Deployment of Archiver Appliance

 This respository in an example deployment of
-P.Klaus Docker image of the EPICS Archiver Appliance (on [Docker Hub][] and on [Github][]) bundled together with a Redis database.
+W.Smith Docker image of the EPICS Archiver Appliance (on [Docker Hub][] and on [Github][]) bundled together with a Redis database.
+Each appliance is in it's own container.

 Redis is used for the persistance of the appliance configuration, see the [RedisPersistence class][].